-- 1. If you do not qualify for eligibility during disability as explained above, no credit for disability will be granted to you for future use. - 2.
-You can receive disability credit for non-work-related disabilities and work-related disabilities. - 3.
-You cannot receive disability credit if you are retired or making COBRA self-payments. - 4.
-To receive disability credit for an occupational disability you must have become disabled on the job while you were working for an employer who was making contributions to the Fund on your behalf under a collective bargaining agreement or participation agreement.
-If you became disabled on the job while working for an employer who was not signatory to a collective bargaining agreement or participation agreement, you will NOT be eligible for disability credit. - 5.
+- 3. You can receive disability credit for non-work-related disabilities and work-related disabilities.
+To receive disability credit for an occupational disability, you must have become disabled on the job while you were working for an employer who was making contributions to the Fund on your behalf under a collective bargaining agreement or participation agreement.
+If you became disabled on the job while working for an employer who was not signatory to a collective bargaining agreement or participation agreement, you will NOT be eligible for disability credit. - 4.
 The maximum period that your eligibility will be continued is 12 benefit months.
 However, if your eligibility is continued under this provision and you return to employment for a contributing employer before the expiration of 12 benefit months, your eligibility will be continued for the rest of the benefit month in which you return to work on a continuous full-time basis and for the next two succeeding benefit months.
-This permits your eligibility to be continued without interruption while you are working to earn future eligibility. - 6.
-If you qualify for disability credit and you recover in the same month in which your total disability began, you will be eligible in the benefit month related to the eligibility month in which you were totally disabled, provided you would have been eligible if you had worked full-time for a contributing employer during your period of total disability. - 7.
-If you are covered under this provision for the allowed 12 months and are still disabled and unable to go back to work, or if you recover from your total disability but there is no work available in your jurisdiction, you may be entitled to continue coverage by making COBRA self-payments. - 8.
-If you recover after receiving disability credit and you do not go to work for an employer contributing to the Fund, your coverage will terminate on the date you are no longer disabled or the date your coverage terminates under the Plan's continuing eligibility rules unless you make correct and on-time COBRA self-payments.
+This permits your eligibility to be continued without interruption while you are working to earn future eligibility. - 5.
+If you are covered under this provision for the allowed 12 months and are still disabled and unable to go back to work, or if you recover from your total disability but there is no work available in your jurisdiction, you may be entitled to continue coverage by making COBRA self-payments. - 6.
+If you recover after receiving disability credit and you do not go to work for an employer contributing to the Fund, your coverage will terminate on the date you are no longer disabled or the date your coverage terminates under the Plan's continuing eligibility rules unless you make correct and on-time COBRA self-payments. - 7.
 If you die while you are covered under this provision and you have not accumulated any further eligibility, your dependents will be covered for three (3) more months starting with the first day of the month following the month in which you die.
 After the 3-month period, your dependents may be entitled to continue coverage by making COBRA self-payments.